The Thinking Lens

 Ghosts in the System: Why Naming Dysfunction Isn’t Fluff.
 It’s Infrastructure

-Organizational Design & Culture
+Organizational Structure & Governance

 Ghosts in the System: Why Naming Dysfunction Isn’t Fluff.
 It’s Infrastructure